garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

 Note that, when a user just enters the domain name into the browser, by convention web browser first searches for the 'index.html' web page.
 Make sure this file is present in the S3 bucket.

+#### Upload Files from the Command Line
+The above steps are error prone and laborious.
+They can be more quickly and safely done using the `aws` command-line command as follows from the project's base directory.

+  - aws s3 sync --acl public-read --exclude ".*" ./ s3://chhcsfun.com
+  - aws s3 sync --acl public-read --exclude ".*" ./ s3://www.chhcsfun.com

 ### Confirm
 Open a web browser and enter the domain name into the address bar.